OpenDSA/OpenDSA/RST/en/Glossary.rst

       An example of a caching technique is the use of a :term:`buffer pool`.

+   call stack
+      Known also as execution stack.
+A stack that stores the function call sequence and the return address for each function.

    ceiling
       Written :math:`\lceil x \rceil`, for real value :math:`x` the ceiling is the least integer :math:`\geq x`.